Grounding techniques

 These techniques can be a lifeline during high-stress situations, like going to a party where you don’t know anyone, or facing something that triggers old memories.
 They can also be useful when your mind keeps looping around worries, or when you’re revisiting painful or traumatic experiences.

-And here is the number on recommendation… try to practise grounding techniques when you’re not in full-blown panic mode.
-Like any helpful habit, it’s much easier to call on when it’s familiar, so practising when you’re calm can make a big difference.
+My biggest tip of all is to try and practise grounding techniques when you’re not in full-blown panic mode.
+Like any habit, it’s much easier to call on when you’re used to doing it, so practising when you’re calm can make a big difference.

 So what actually helps?